 For more on earthing, see this article I <3 by goop: Earthing: How Walking Barefoot Could Cure Your Insomnia & More

 Granted, this is a lot easier in the warmer months when you easily retreat on a bike ride out of the city to the Toronto Islands or High Park to surround yourself with nature.
-But activities like yoga and meditation don’t require any displacement at all.
+But activities like yoga and meditation do not require any displacement at all.

-Talking about stress shouldn’t be taboo!
+Talking about stress should not be taboo!
 I want to know what techniques you have or what you do to cope with stress.

 The more we talk openly about it, the more people can learn to live more balanced lives.
 Inspired by Nick is an open forum, so share your thoughts with me in the comment box below!